Zihark21/HD2-Randomizer/README.md

 # HD2-Randomizer
 Bored of HD2?
-Challenge yourself with a completely random loadout
+Challenge yourself with a completely random loadout!
+Editor built in to remove items you do not yet own.